-Note the diagram (below) showing the color code and numbers from the seven way connector and how power is fed to the exterior lights.
+Note the diagram on page 74 showing the color code and numbers from the seven way connector and how power is fed to the exterior lights.
 The positive red wire is attached to the battery to transfer power to the coach.